 And since when does a normal husband deny his new adolescent bride/concubine the right to go home now and then to visit her parents and family??
 Marriage should not mean the husband owns the wife hook, line, and sinker!

-Once I was married into this polygamic mess, I desperately needed my parent’s advice and help and my sisters’ friendship — the absence of which crippled more than ever the highly disadvantaged child bride I was.
+Once I was married into this polygamous mess, I really needed my parent’s advice and help and my sisters’ friendship — the absence of which crippled more than ever the highly disadvantaged child bride I was.
 And tripled the loneliness I felt.
-I was married and a “wife” but my spouse I was SO in love with was usually absent from my life.
+I was married and a wife, but my spouse I was so in love with was usually absent from my life.

-Therefore, I was most uncomfortable around them, and that’s an understatement!
-I ended up usually alone and lost in my little yellow house on the hill where I spent most of my days waiting for Bill, coping, crying, raising my child on my own … and always longing for my husband and home!
+Therefore, I was most uncomfortable around them.
+That’s an understatement!
+I ended up alone and lost in my little yellow house on the hill where I spent most of my days waiting for Bill, coping, crying, raising my child on my own … and always longing for my husband and home!
 (What husband?!)

-They even told my mother and siblings it was my fault they had thought so badly of my family!
-Their antics were easy to get away with because I was on the outs with everyone in the cult for having left their religion and escaped their clutches!
+Yes, they pretended to be in with my family — the family they had so defaced the whole four-and-a-half years I was married to Bill (so Bill would lose his love and respect for me!)
+Even told my mother and siblings it was MY fault they had thought so badly of my family!
+Their antics were easy to get away with: I was on the outs with my family and everyone else in the cult for having left their religion and escaped their clutches!*

 *NOTE: The rest of this series is continued in the blog “Part 19: N-Z” to be published in a week or so.
 I grouped the series “Pt 19: A-Z” into these two different blogs to make it easier for people who might not be able to easily download the full series, “Part 19: A- Z.”